tigranmzykyan/Linux/README.md

 ## Part 2.
 Creating a user

-`-` An installed system is a good thing, but what if someone else uses it?
-I'll teach you how to create a new user.
+"An installed system is a good thing, but what if someone else uses it?
+I'll teach you how to create a new user."

 **== Task ==**